Convergence of the conjugate gradient method with unbounded operators: Numerical tests

 We choose $\cH=L^2(\mathbb{R})$ and

 where $H^2$ denotes the usual Sobolev space of second order.
-In either case $A$ is an unbounded, injective, non-negative, self-adjoint operator on $\cH$, but only in test-1 does $A^{-1}$ exist as an everywhere defined bounded operator.
+In either case $A$ is an unbounded, injective, non-negative, self-adjoint operator on $\cH$; but only in tests 1a and 2a does $A^{-1}$ exist as an everywhere defined bounded operator.